sohan23/Obsidian/GIS Learning/Introduction.md

 ---
 ## Structure of the files and documentations
 #### The structure of the files and the documentations are going to be as follows
-- [*] The each folder will atleast contain the generalized resources and
+- [*] The each folder will atleast contain the generalized resources page and subjected to change and upgrade.